 This is where the door is closed on the data management problem.
 Your drawing is part of your part or assembly file.
 You can do assemblies and release all of your part out of a single file.
-Think of how that would solve the internal PDM, The blocking feature today is the detailed drawing.
-It would be great if we could develop a standard for the drawings as compared to the3D model.
+Think of how that would solve the internal PDM, The uniqueness of the associated information document (drawing) is the only thing blocking complete CAD interoperablity.
+It would be great if we could develop a standard for the drawings as compared to the 3D model.
 Being able to export both the model and the drawing in an associated format.

 Integrated Direct Edit Functionality

 Integrated direct edit functionality allows direct editing to be part of the design process offering incredible flexibility.
 Now need for extensive design intent when starting a part.
 Functional direct edit opens the option to work with any other CAD systems solid models.

 This is where all 3D CAD systems are trying to go.
 Sadly, they have to really be designed as hybrid modelers from the ground up.
 Clumsy add-on modules will never provide the smooth integrated operation, compared to programs like ZW3D Standard.